hpez/PHPBignum/README.md

 | BigInt        | done          | done          | done          | done           | pending        | done           |
 | BigFloat      | done          | done          | done          | pending        | pending        | pending        |

-## Getting started
+## Setting up for developers
 Just clone the project, go to the project directory and run `composer install` and should be good to go!
 Oh and also for running tests you should do `vendor/phpunit/phpunit/phpunit tests/`.

 ## Usage
-The package is installable via `composer require hpez/php-bignum`.
+The package is installable via `composer require hpez/php-bignum` or [packagist repo](https://packagist.org/packages/hpez/php-bignum)

 ## Roadmap
 The goal of this project is making a complete Bignum library for PHP language, so operations other than the ones mentioned in the table should be added too (trigonometric functions, ...).